 - I breathe through my mouth, what are my options?

 - People who have a deviated septum, small nostrils, or who suffer from seasonal allergies or chronic sinus issues, may breathe through the mouth rather than the nose.
 If you are a person who breathes through your mouth you may be able to wear most masks with a few adaptations.
 Add a Chinstrap if using nasal pillows, nasal prongs or a nasal mask.

 A full face mask or hybrid mask can be used without a chinstrap because the seal covers both the nose and mouth.
 A full face mask will allow you to breathe through your mouth or through your nose.

 If you suffer from chronic sinus issues, a full face mask or an oral face mask are good options.
 Oral masks work best for mouth breathers with blocked nasal passages.
 You must use a heated humidifier with the oral mask.
 CPAP.com sells the Oracle HC452 Oral CPAP mask.

-If you are a mouth breather who does not want to or cannot wear a chinstrap, please see our recommended masks for Mouth Breathers.
+If you are a mouth breather who cannot or who does not want to wear a chinstrap, please see our recommended masks for Mouth Breathers.

 - Why is my mouth dry in the morning?

-First be sure the mask is not leaking.
-If it is six to nine months old and leaking, try replacing it.
-If it is new and leaking, we can help you get a better size.
+First, be sure the mask is not leaking.
+If the mask is six to nine months old and leaking, try replacing it.
+If it is new and leaking, the fit could be incorrect.
+We can help you find a mask with a great fit.